jruizvar/cnn-model/README.md

 The goal is to train a regression model that minimizes the RSME.

 ## Model Evaluation
-According to the metric [RMSE](python/custom_estimator.py#L58) the convolutional model seems to be the best option.
+According to the [RMSE](python/custom_estimator.py#L58) the convolutional model seems to be the best option.

 <table>
   <tr>